kagkarlsson/db-scheduler/README.md

 (i.e. keep threads busy), set to for example `1.0, 4.0`.
 Currently hearbeats are not updated for picked executions in queue (applicable if `upperLimitFractionOfThreads > 1.0`).
 If they stay there for more than `4 * heartbeat-interval` (default `20m`), not starting execution, they will be detected as _dead_ and likely be unlocked again (determined by `DeadExecutionHandler`).
-Currently supported by **postgres**. **sql-server** also supports this, but testing has shown this is prone to deadlocks and thus not recommended until understood/resolved.
+Currently supported by PostgreSQL, SQL Server, MySQL v8+.

 #### Less commonly tuned